paoloBerizzi/Erasmus_dashboard/README.md

 The Erasmus program (EuRopean Community Action Scheme for the Mobility of University Students) was launched in 1987 and in the first year it brought more than three thousand students abroad.

 ## Dataset
 We combined five yearly datasets from <a href="https://data.europa.eu/euodp/en/data/">EU Open Data Portal </a>.
 In addition, since both institutions' name and field of study were encoded with a code, we had to merge other two datasets to perform a mapping.
-Lastly, we also wanted to show some relative proportions and therefore we also added data about the total number of students per different year and different country.
-(UN open data).
+Lastly, we also wanted to show some relative proportions and therefore we also added data about the total number of students per different year and different country. (<a href="https://data.un.org/">UN open data</a>).
 All the datasets required some cleansing: missing or wrong values were common, as well as typos or different features name for similar dataset.
 The preprocessing has been mainly done with python or directly with Tableau.

 ## Project and Report